Video breakouts are scheduled video chats that you can plan in your event.

 For a higher degree of control during video breakouts, you can assign moderators who can mute/request to unmute, pin/unpin, or even kick-out other video breakout partipants.
 Find out more.

 For video breakouts that are associated with sessions or sponsor profiles, you can choose whether the breakout should launch/open automatically, or not, using the auto-join setting.
 The order of appearance of participants in the video breakout is determined on a first-come-first-serve basis.

-Video breakout in a session
+Scheduling a video breakout in a session